Instead of enclosed in a flaky crust, this pot pie is topped with mashed potatoes.

 1 tsp ginger

 1/4 tsp ground cloves

 - Blend all the dry ingredients in a food processor until a fine flour forms.

 - Add in the dates and process until combined.
 It will seem loose, but you will be able to squeeze it together and form balls.
 (If not, add more dates)

 - Roll the dough out into balls about an inch thick.
 You could also flatten them after rolling and make them cookies if you chose to.

-I love that this is so simple, too.
-No painstakingly kneading while your hands and arms get an intense workout.
+I love that it is so simple, too.
+No painstakingly kneading the dough while your hands and arms get an intense workout.
 Just simply mix the ingredients together and let it rise before popping it in the oven to bake.

 It might seem like a lot of different flours to use, but don’t let that deter you.
 You can make a double or triple (or more) batch of this blend to keep on hand as a gluten free flour mix.
 It stores well in a glass jar.